joshbegley/nyt-latest/README.md

 `Emergency workers are rescuing people from homes as they try to repair damaged roads, power lines and water systems.
 Officials said 11 people in the state have died from Hurricane Helene.`\
 https://nytimes.com/2024/09/29/us/north-carolina-helene-relief-damage.html

-**The Briefing: Man Utd 0 Spurs 3 - What now for Ten Hag?
-Van de Ven's incredible assist; was Bruno red harsh?**\
+**The Briefing: Man United 0 Spurs 3 - What now for Ten Hag?
+Van de Ven's incredible assist**\
-`Jay Harris, Charlotte Harpur and Ahmed Walid break down the action at Old Trafford.`\
+`United's manager is under pressure after heavy defeat - but was Bruno Fernandes' red card harsh?`\
 https://nytimes.com/athletic/5799299/2024/09/29/man-utd-tottenham-ten-hag-fernandes/

 **The Pulse: Bama's 17-year-old football hero**\